 SAFE PLACE TO LEARN ACT (EC §234.1): The district is committed to maintaining a learning and working environment that is free from bullying, as defined in EC §48900(r).
 Any student who engages in bullying of anyone in or from the district may be subject to disciplinary action up to and including expulsion.
 The district's policies and process for filing a complaint should be publicized to pupils, parents, employees and agents of the governing board.
 The notice shall be in English and in the primary language of the recipient.
 For a copy of the district's anti-discrimination, anti-harassment, antiintimidation, and anti-bullying policies or to report incidences of bullying please contact the district office.
-These policies shall be posted in schools and offices.
+These policies shall be prominently and conspicuously displayed in schools and offices and on the local educational agency's internet website.